MyTooliT/ICOc/Documentation/Development.md

    6. Enter the text “20”
    7. Press <kbd>⏎</kbd>

-8. Enable the x-axis and y-axis
+8. Enable the first and second measurement channel

    1. Press <kbd>p</kbd>
    2. Remove the default axis config for the first measurement channel (press <kbd>⌫</kbd> at least one time)